 What is a Board of Advisors?

-A Board of Advisors is a group composed of local business professionals that provides advice on how a business owner can better manage his company.
-Because of the informal nature of this type of board, it can be structured in a way that the owner deems it necessary and helpful to his company.
+A Board of Advisors is a group composed of business professionals that provides advice on how a business owner can better manage his company.
+Because of the informal nature of this type of board, it can be structured in a way that the owner deems necessary and most helpful to his company.
 Advisors typically receive stock-based compensation, such as Options, and benefit from an increased valuation of the business.

 CFI’s Financial Analysis Fundamentals Course will teach you how to interpret the key financial ratios.
 Earn a certificate when you complete the course.

 Though both a Board of Advisors and the Board of Directors deal with how a company or business is run, there are a lot of differences between the two, as listed below: